What Is CPM? Definition, Formula, Examples, and When to Use It

 CPM = (revenue / number of impressions) * 1000 = ($500 / 100,000) * 1000 = $5

-If we interpret these calculations, the publisher will earn $5 for every 1,000 impressions.
-Of course, not all type of traffic will bring steady income — depending on its quality and the type of ads displayed, numbers can vary widely.
-For publishers with highly engaged, targeted audiences, rates can be much higher, while websites with lower engagement may see lower payouts.
+This means the publisher earns $5 for every 1,000 impressions.
+Of course, not all traffic generates the same revenue – earnings depend on traffic quality and the type of ads displayed.
+Publishers with highly engaged audiences may earn higher CPM rates, while websites with lower engagement may see lower payouts.

 How to increase your CPM rate